 The Audit Committee's overall responsibility is one of oversight.
-Management is responsible for Amkor's consolidated financial statements as well as for maintaining effective internal controls over financial reporting, disclosure controls and procedures, compliance with laws and regulations and applicable ethical business standards.
-The independent registered public accounting firm is responsible for performing audits of Amkor's consolidated financial statements and the effectiveness of Amkor's internal control over financial reporting in accordance with the standards of the Public Company Accounting Oversight Board
+Management is responsible for the consolidated financial statements as well as for maintaining effective internal controls over financial reporting, disclosure controls and procedures, compliance with laws and regulations and applicable ethical business standards.